anaypant/anaypant.github.io/index.md

 I have presented posters in PyCon 2018 and 2019.
 It is great fun and a nice way to meet other people interested in the same things as you are!
 * [Click here for my Pycon submissions](../pycon-submissions)

+## Outreach & Teaching
+I started as a teaching assistant to my Mom in 7th grade (2018).
+My mother is a mentor and advisor to High School kids in Fremont as part of non-profit, https://www.fremontstem.org/ and founder of volunteer organisation https://pykids.readthedocs.io/en/latest/.
+She leads summer workshops to introduce children to technology and maker projects.
+Since 2017 , she is with PyCon and is current Chair for Education Summit - a forum for enabling CS teachers and educators in schools nationwide.

+I took my cue from her and have participated as a Teaching Assistant in fremontstem and pykids since 6th grade.
+I have helped students with setting up their computers with Python and then assisting them during the class.
+Our classes were covered in the [Connected Science article in 2018](https://drive.google.com/file/d/1hqsp7_tP5brLlI3O-73acZslQwRWogNy/view?usp=sharing)

+In 2018 and 2019, I worked as a Teaching Assistant in [ASDRP High School summer projects](https://www.asdrp.org/).
+We worked on fun projects such as creating DIY Christmas ornaments and EV3 robots.

+I have presented these teaching experiences at PyCon as mentioned above.

+Since 2020, I have started doing Robotics and AI outreach - for details see below.

 ## Code Projects
 I have been learning some languages such as Python and Java.